openfga/openfga/README.md

 Don't hesitate to browse the official [Documentation](https://openfga.dev/), [API Reference](https://openfga.dev/api/service).

+## Limitations
+### MySQL Storage engine
+The MySQL storage engine has a lower length limit for some properties of a tuple compared with other storage backends.
+For more information see [the docs](https://openfga.dev/docs/getting-started/setup-openfga#mysql-limitations)

 ## Production Readiness

 The core [OpenFGA](https://github.com/openfga/openfga) service has been in use by [Auth0 FGA](https://fga.dev) in production since December 2021.